Medically reviewed by Drugs.com. Last updated on May 18, 2020.

 • Serious adverse reactions: [US Boxed Warning]: Fluoroquinolones are associated with disabling and potentially irreversible serious adverse reactions that may occur together, including tendinitis and tendon rupture, peripheral neuropathy, and CNS effects.
 Discontinue delafloxacin immediately and avoid use of fluoroquinolones in patients who experience any of these serious adverse reactions.
 Patients of any age or without preexisting risk factors have experienced these reactions; may occur within hours to weeks after initiation.

-- CNS effects: Fluoroquinolones have been associated with an increased risk of CNS effects including seizures, increased intracranial pressure (including pseudotumor cerebri), and toxic psychosis; may also cause nervousness, agitation, insomnia, anxiety, nightmares, paranoia, dizziness, confusion, tremors, hallucinations, depression, and suicidal thoughts or actions.
+- CNS effects: Fluoroquinolones have been associated with an increased risk of CNS effects including seizures, increased intracranial pressure (including pseudotumor cerebri), dizziness, and tremors.
 May occur following the first dose; discontinue immediately and avoid further use of fluoroquinolones in patients who experience these reactions.
 Use with caution in patients with known or suspected CNS disorder, or risk factors that may predispose to seizures or lower the seizure threshold.

 - Peripheral neuropathy: Fluoroquinolones have been associated with an increased risk of peripheral neuropathy; may occur soon after initiation of therapy and may be irreversible; discontinue if symptoms of sensory or sensorimotor neuropathy occur.
 Avoid use in patients who have previously experienced peripheral neuropathy.